-- 5th Grade: WriteShop I is not recommended for most 5th graders.
-Advanced 5th graders should complete WriteShop Junior Book E or Book F before attempting this level.
-Even then, it’s best to take two years to complete WriteShop I. (Reluctant writers at this age should always begin with WriteShop Junior.)
+- 5th Grade: WriteShop I is not recommended for 5th graders.
+They should complete WriteShop Junior Book E or Book F before attempting this level.

 - 6th Grade: Average to strong/motivated 6th graders can use WriteShop I, but it’s recommended that they complete the program in two years instead of one.
 Most 6th graders are advised to start with WriteShop Junior Book F.

 - 7th-9th Grade: Regardless of your students’ skill level or previous writing experience, these are the ideal years to introduce them to WriteShop I.